Canardoux/flutter_sound/README.md

 You must be certain to release the player once you have finished playing the audio.

-You can reuse a `AudioPlayer` as many times as you want as long as you call `AudioPlayer.release()` once you are done with it.
+You can reuse a `SoundPlayer` as many times as you want as long as you call `SoundPlayer.release()` once you are done with it.

 Track.fromPath uses the passed filename extension to determine the correct codec to play.
 If you need to play a file with an extension that doesn't match one of the known file extensions then you MUST pass in the codec.